 New Jersey Medical Misdiagnosis Lawyers

 Medical errors by New Jersey doctors, hospitals, and other medical professionals involving the misdiagnosis of diseases and other medical conditions are relatively common.
 Such instances of medical malpractice can lead to the worsening of the condition, difficulty in curing the condition, or death of the patient.
-At the New Jersey law firm of Mazie Slater Katz & Freeman, our misdiagnosis lawyers have extensive experience representing victims of medical malpractice where a doctor has misdiagnosed a condition or disease, such as a $950,000 settlement for failure to diagnose breast cancer.
+At the New Jersey law firm of Mazie Slater Katz & Freeman, our misdiagnosis lawyers have extensive experience representing victims of medical malpractice where a doctor has misdiagnosed a condition or disease, such as a $4,750,000 settlement for failure to diagnose stomach cancer, and a $950,000 settlement for failure to diagnose breast cancer.

 A recent survey commissioned by the National Patient Safety Foundation (NPSF) asked people if they had ever experienced a misdiagnosis or medical mistake.
 Forty-two percent of those surveyed reported they had been involved in a “medical mistake.”
 Another forty percent stated they had been party to a misdiagnosis or treatment error; however, they did not differentiate between treatment error and misdiagnosis.
 About eight percent of the respondents claimed misdiagnosis was a primary causal factor in the medical error.
 Another nine percent said their doctor did not make an adequate diagnosis from the start.
 These rates of medical malpractice due to a misdiagnosis appear to be at least as high, if not higher, in New Jersey.